valegiunchiglia/2022-Module3-ImperialCollege/README.md

     * Introductory lecture
     * Guided workshop
 2. **Afternoon**:
-    * Start of potentially assessed exercise (with help of TAs)
+    * Start of potentially assessed challenge (with help of TAs)

 The schedule of the Module is presented in the following table.